 - Be as spontaneous as one can be, no matter how crazy it seems to be!
-I am a normally a very spontaneous person, but nevertheless I wasn’t always spontaneous enough on this trip nor on my previous travels.
+I am normally a very spontaneous person, but nevertheless, I wasn’t always spontaneous enough on this trip or on my previous travels.
 So I have missed quite a few chances for more great experiences.

-- Never stop fighting for what is important for you.
-This is not a lesson I learned specifically on this trip, but for me this is something which is always true.
+- Never stop fighting for what is important to you.
+This is not a lesson I learned specifically on this trip, but for me, this is something that is always true.

 - Last but not least I had to learn on this trip that I am a horrendous KTV singer, my performance is just terrible.
 But however, it has been great fun and as long as people don’t keep me off, I would do it again when I am with the right people.

 This post should normally contain a lot more photos, but I am currently facing a massive problem with the Media Library.
 Since I will be abroad from tomorrow on, I won’t be able to solve the problem till I am back home in a month.
 Afterward, I will of course upload more photos and update the post.
 I apologize for the inconvenience.